OOIT-com/web3-apps/src/components/web3-local-wallet/LocalWalletPasswordHelp.md

 ## Important to know

-Sharing your secret, while necessary for our service, always carries a degree of risk.
+Sharing your privateKey, while necessary for our service, always carries a degree of risk.
 For absolute certainty, reviewing our source code is recommended.
-We assure you that we prioritize the confidentiality of your secret and implement robust security measures.
+We assure you that we prioritize the confidentiality of your privateKey and implement robust security measures.
 Your private keys remain exclusively within your local browser storage, ensuring their utmost protection.